-As of 2018, more than 10 companies have been founded as a result of this program.
+As of 2018, more than ten companies were born as a result of this program.

-In 2017, Hemant Rachh, a Bengaluru-based product specialist in SAP Labs India, along with three of his colleagues developed a unique concept.
-An artificial intelligence-powered platform that could transform all leads received by a company into sales.
+In 2017, Hemant Rachh, a Bengaluru-based product specialist in SAP Labs India, along with three of his colleagues, developed an artificial intelligence-powered platform.
+This platform could transform all leads received by a company into sales efficiently.